jeffreykegler/hoonlint/misc/whitespace.md

 * every runechild after the first should have a column location one stop less than the runechild that precedes it.

+In the vertical gaps belonging to backdented hoons, the inter-comment column location should be the column location of the first text after the gap;
+and the pre-comment column location should be undefined.

 ## Chaining fixed arity hoons

 As a special case, a runechild of an backdented hoon may